open-telemetry/opentelemetry-operator/docs/otelcol_cr_spec.md

   // +optional Resources to set on the OpenTelemetry Collector pods.
   resources: {}

+  // +optional SecurityContext will be set as the container security context.
+  securityContext: {}

   // +optional Toleration to schedule OpenTelemetry Collector pods.
   // This is only relevant to daemonsets, statefulsets and deployments